$ ~/cicdcalculator

 GitHub Actions and Buildkite represent the two opposing CI/CD pricing philosophies.
 Actions is per-minute, hosted, and easy.
 Buildkite is per-seat, bring-your-own-compute, and explicit.
 Which one is cheaper for your team depends mostly on build volume and macOS exposure.
 Which one is better for your team depends on whether you want a platform that does everything or a platform that does one thing very well.
 This page walks through both questions with current 2026 pricing and the trade-offs that show up in production.

-Pricing claims are sourced from buildkite.com/pricing and github.com/pricing, verified May 2026, with cloud compute estimates from the AWS EC2 on-demand page.
+Pricing claims are sourced from buildkite.com/pricing and github.com/pricing, re-verified June 2026 (Buildkite Pro $30/user; GitHub rates reflect the January 2026 cut), with cloud compute estimates from the AWS EC2 on-demand page.

 The pricing models, side by side